GenomicsAotearoa/Introduction-to-R/docs/index.md

 !!! note "Attribution notice"
-    - The material used to prepare for this workshop was extracted from **Intro to R and RStudio for Genomics** maintained by Carpentries foundation  https://datacarpentry.org/genomics-r-intro/
+    - The material used to prepare for this workshop was extracted from **Intro to R and RStudio for Genomics** maintained by Carpentries foundation  https://datacarpentry.org/genomics-r-intro/.
+This material was further developed by Genomics Aotearoa.